iMykhailychenko/my_first_calculator.js/README.md

 ## my_first_calculator.js

+### In this app I used React.js to improve performance

 View the source code at this [link](https://github.com/iMykhailychenko/my_first_calculator.js/blob/main/src/my_first_calculator.js)

 ## You can test this app if you are brave enough